Emmotes/ic_spoilers/docs/donaar.md

     "id": 2574,
     "flavour_text": "",
     "description": {
-        "desc": "Donaar counts twice for abilities that count the number of species, classes, alignments, affiliations, or roles in the formation."
+        "desc": "When Donaar is in the formation, most abilities that involve stacks are granted $amount extra stack."
     },
     "effect_keys": [
         {
-            "effect_string": "donaar_extra_vote",
+            "effect_string": "increase_all_stack_counts,100",
             "off_when_benched": true
         }
     ],